Welcome to Waterside Baptist Church

 Someone asked Jesus “Lord, are only a few people going to be saved?”
 He said to them, “Make every effort to enter through the narrow door, because I tell you, many will try to enter and won’t be able.”
 Luke 13:23-24 (Bible)

-What do people generally think about the state of t relatives and friends, neighbours and acquaintances?
+What do people generally think about the state of their relatives and friends, neighbours and acquaintances?
 They know that all around them are going to die.
 What they might not know is that they will also be judged.
 Do they realise that they have souls to be lost or saved?
 And what do they consider their end is likely to be?

 Do they think those around them are in danger of hell?
 There is nothing whatever to show they think so.
 They eat and drink together; they laugh, talk, live and work together.
 They seldom or never speak to one another about God and eternity, of heaven and hell.